icons8/lunacy-docs/docs/troubleshooting.md

 If Lunacy crashes or freezes on your Mac device, you can help us quickly determine the issue by providing a log file:

-1. In Lunacy, select **Help** → **Open App Data Folder** on the menu bar to open up Lunacy’s app data folder.
+1. In Lunacy, select **Help → Open App Data Folder** on the menu bar to open up Lunacy’s app data folder.
 You can also find it using the file path: `/Users/<User>/Library/Containers/com.icons8.Lunacy/Data/.local/share/Icons8/Lunacy`
 2. Open the **Logs** folder.
 3. Sort the files using the **Date modified** column, find the most recent log file saved after the crash occurred, and archive it.
-4. Report the crash to us in any convenient way (for example, through **Help** → **Report a problem**) and attach the archive with the log file.
+4. Report the crash to us in any convenient way (for example, through **Help → Report a problem**) and attach the archive with the log file.

 ### Crash Dumps

 When log files don’t show any errors, we may need crash dumps to further narrow down the problem.
 They are in the `Library` folder by default.

-To open it:
+To **open it**:

 1. Choose the **Go** menu, in the **Finder**.
 2. The **Library** folder will appear in the menu list.